jpvajda/theorem-test/README.md

 # User Feedback

 ```
-this section is to highlight direct user feedback and should help inform the overall user experience.
+This section is to highlight direct user feedback and should help inform the overall user experience.
 ```

 **Users say** they want to just “type medium into the keyword bar and be able to easily